tonyest/Prospress/readme.txt

 1. Upload everything into the "/wp-content/plugins/" directory of your WordPress installation.
 2. Activate Prospress in the "Plugins" admin panel.

-Prospress supports the default TwentyTen and will attempt to work with other themes.
-If you find quirks with your theme, make a post in the [Theme Compatibility forum](http://prospress.org/forums/forum/theme-compatibility).
+Prospress supports the default TwentyTen theme and will attempt to work with other themes.
+If you find quirks with your theme, make a post in the [Theme Compatibility forum](http://prospress.org/forums/forum/theme-compatibility/).

 == Frequently Asked Questions ==

-If you have a question not answered here, please ask in the Prospress [support forums](http://prospress.org/forums).
+If you have a question not answered here, please ask in the Prospress [support forums](http://prospress.org/forums/).

 = How is Prospress different to other shopping cart plugins? =